erbiker/console-demo-app/README.md

 Other shortcuts:

 - [ ] Add pagination to data tables

   - In this demo, we're just going to assume we have a manageable amount of data

+- [ ] Allow more complex access lengths

+  - We could allow for custom lengths, or selecting an access expiration date

 ## Access Policy Structure